 The initial public offering price per common share in this offering is substantially higher than the net tangible book value per common share before giving effect to this offering.
-Accordingly, if you purchase common shares in this offering, you will incur immediate substantial dilution of approximately \$2.77 per share, representing the difference between the assumed initial public offering price of \$4.50 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, and our as adjusted net tangible book value per share as of September 30, 2018.
+Accordingly, if you purchase common shares in this offering, you will incur immediate substantial dilution of approximately \$2.41 per share, representing the difference between the initial public offering price of \$4.00 per common share, and our as adjusted net tangible book value per share as of September 30, 2018.
 In addition, if outstanding options or warrants are exercised, you could experience further dilution.
 For a further description of the dilution that you will experience immediately after this offering, see the section in this prospectus entitled "Dilution."